lVlyke/starfield-mod-loader/README.md

 ### ESP/ESM plugins

-**IMPORTANT NOTE:** Starfield Mod Loader supports ESP/ESM plugins, however please note that support is currently still considered **experimental** as the official Starfield Creation Kit modding tools have not yet been released.
-You will also need to install the **[Plugins.txt Enabler mod](https://www.nexusmods.com/starfield/mods/4157)** for plugins to load correctly.
+Once at least one mod with a plugin has been installed, you will see your plugins listed along with their load order.
+Plugins can be individually disabled or re-ordered by dragging and dropping them.

-By default, plugin support is disabled.
-Plugins can be enabled by going to **File > Preferences** and enabling plugins.
-Alternatively, you will be prompted to enable plugins when adding a mod with a plugin file.
+Plugin support can be enable or disabled by going to **File > Preferences** and toggling the plugin support option.
+If disabled, you will be prompted to enable plugins when adding mods that include plugins.

-Once plugins are enabled and at least one plugin has been installed, you will see your plugins listed along with their load order.
-Plugins can be disabled or re-ordered by dragging and dropping them.
+**IMPORTANT NOTE FOR STARFIELD:** Starfield does not yet officially support plugins.
+To use unofficial plugins for Starfield, you will also need to install the **[Plugins.txt Enabler mod](https://www.nexusmods.com/starfield/mods/4157)** for plugins to load correctly.

 ## Activate your mods